-Paper 2: Human Genetics and Evolution - An on-line, open-book exam.
-Candidates will have three hours and thirty minutes for this exam.
+Paper 1: Behaviour and its Evolution-An in-person, closed-book, typed exam.
+Candidates will have three hours for this exam.
 Answers must be typed with supplementary uploads if required.
 The exam comprises twelve essay questions of which candidates must answer three.
-The paper is divided into two sections and candidates must answer at least one question from each section.
-The answer to each question must be no longer than 1600 words.
-Any words above this limit will be disregarded by the examiners.
+The paper is divided into three sections and candidates must answer one question from each section.
 Answers of less than 800 words are unlikely to fully address the question.
 The main body of your exam answer will be typed into the online system.
+Where hand-drawn diagrams or graphs are required, and it is not possible to complete these on-screen using a stylus, paper will be provided alongside the computer, collected at the end of the examination and added to your exam response.